How to Reduce Air Pollution in Honor of Earth Day

 4. Plant a tree or two!
 You can do this fantastic activity with your pack, troop, or family.
 Not only are you positively impacting the environment, but you are also creating lifelong memories!

 7. Stop using one-use disposables like paper towels and napkins!
 Seriously, this one is WAY easier than you think.
 How many extra t-shirts in your drawers need to go to Goodwill?
 Instead of driving them there, cut them up and turn them into rags (and BONUS, you will hit #6 as well!).
 Those rags work well for wiping up spills and countertops after cooking, and I use them as napkins for my little one.
 They are perfect for anything you would usually use a paper towel for!
 Or how about using those cloth napkins you registered for during your wedding season?
 We started using ours daily instead of waiting for the once-a-year special occasion to roll around!
 Ever stain your kitchen towels beyond repair?
 They also make perfect rags (more “paper” towels!).
 A bonus to stopping paper towel consumption?
 It saves money!
-No more throwing money away with paper towels.
-By doing this, you are reducing trees cut and lowering the impact of paper mills producing your paper products.
+No more throwing money away on paper towels.
+By doing this, you are reducing the number of trees cut and lowering the impact of the paper mills that produce your paper products.

 Celebrate Earth Day with Scout Shop

 Now is the perfect time to challenge yourself to think outside the box – how can you reduce your impact?
 Your family's impact?
-By becoming more aware, we can be more responsible global citizens and advocates for the earth's health.
+By becoming more aware, we can be more responsible global citizens and advocates for the health of the Earth.
 As you make small changes, please share them with us on social media!
 Tag us in your photos using #ScoutShopBSA for your chance to be shared on Instagram!
-For camping and outdoor gear, visit ScoutShop.org—the official online retail store of the BSA.
+For camping and outdoor gear, visit ScoutShop.org or stop by your local Scout Shop!

 Related posts